CHASE: Robust Visual Tracking via Cell-Level Differentiable Neural Architecture Search: Proposed Approach: CHASE

 \section{Proposed Approach: CHASE}

-The primary motivation of this work is to automatically adapt the robust features extracted from the backbone to the tracking objective by a computational cell (see Fig.~\ref{fig:blockdiagram}).
+The primary motivation is to automatically adapt the robust features extracted from the backbone to the tracking objective by a computational cell (see Fig.~\ref{fig:blockdiagram}).
 Hence, this work exploits a modified version of DARTS \cite{DARTS} that forms an ordered \textit{directed acyclic graph} (DAG) with $\mathcal{N}$ nodes as its computational cell, which is learned through architecture search procedure.
-Note that the conventional NAS techniques (e.g., \cite{DARTS,DARTS-,FairDARTS}) and LightTrack \cite{LightTrack} stack a series of cells considering the size of the training set and desired computational complexity.
-However, the proposed approach learns a cell into a visual tracking network to preserve limited computational complexity.
-This work uses PrDiMP \cite{PrDiMP} as the baseline to demonstrate the effectiveness of the proposed approach for visual tracking.
-PrDiMP includes the \textit{target center regression} (TCR) \& \textit{bounding box regression} (BBR) networks.
-It predicts the conditional probability density to minimize the \textit{Kullback-Leiber} (KL) divergence between the predictions and label distribution (see \cite{PrDiMP} for more details).
-The proposed tracker (CHASE) replaces additional convolutional blocks after the backbone with a DAG to find the best operations and node connections by the modified second-order DARTS. \\ The computational cell has two input nodes (from \texttt{Block3} \& \texttt{Block4} of ResNet-50 \cite{ResNet}) and four intermediate nodes.
-Given a feature map $\mathcal{X}^{(i)}$ at node $i$, the corresponding latent representation at intermediate node $j$ is computed as
+The CHASE learns a cell integrated into a Siamese tracking architecture to avoid dramatically affecting the computational complexity \& tracking speed.
+PrDiMP \cite{PrDiMP} is used as the baseline to demonstrate the effectiveness of the proposed approach for visual tracking.
+It includes the \textit{target center regression} (TCR) \& \textit{bounding box regression} (BBR) networks, while it predicts the conditional probability density to minimize the \textit{Kullback-Leiber} (KL) divergence between the predictions and label distribution (see \cite{PrDiMP} for more details).
+The CHASE tracker replaces additional convolutional blocks after the backbone with a DAG to find the best operations and node connections.